bentole/dhcpProxy/README.md

 # Caveats

 This proxy is in early development and is highly experimental, yet works as a charm if installed as described.
-A major current caveat is that this initial version only supports ONE relay agent.
-Currently working on this.

-Another caveat is that there is little to none fault handling so if it catches an unknown it will CRASH..
+A current major caveat is that there is little to none fault handling so if it catches an unknown it will CRASH..
 So don't put this into production just yet :)

 # Installation